Inist-CNRS/ezs/docs/plugin-core.md

 ### dispatch

-Takes an `Object` dispatch processing to an external pipeline on one or more servers
+Dispatch processing to an external pipeline on one or more servers.

 #### Parameters